-CMS adjusts fee schedule payment rates outside of competitive bidding areas (CBAs) using information from the competitive bidding program (CBP).1 Pursuant to the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), for rural and noncontiguous non-CBAs, a 50/50 blend of CBP-derived rates and historical fee schedule rates is effective through the duration of the COVID-19 public health emergency.
-For urban, contiguous non-CBAs, a 75/25 blend of CBP-derived rates and historical fee schedule rates is effective through the duration of the COVID-19 public health emergency.
+CMS adjusts fee schedule payment rates outside of competitive bidding areas (CBAs) using information from the competitive bidding program (CBP).
+Pursuant to the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), for rural and noncontiguous non-CBAs, a 50/50 blend of CBP-derived rates and historical fee schedule rates is effective through the duration of the COVID-19 public health emergency (PHE).
+For urban, contiguous non-CBAs, a 75/25 blend of CBP-derived rates and historical fee schedule rates is effective through the duration of the COVID-19 PHE.
 CMS estimates that the 50/50 and 75/25 blends increase Medicare's payment rates by 66 percent and 33 percent, respectively.
+At the time of publication, the PHE has been extended through January 11, 2023.

 Medical equipment needed at home to treat a beneficiary's illness or injury is covered under the durable medical equipment (DME) benefit.
-Medicare spent about \$7.3 billion on DME in calendar year 2020, substantially below Medicare's peak DME spending of \$8.7 billion in 2008.2
+Medicare spent about \$7.1 billion on DME in calendar year 2021.2